bugzbrown/php-73-docker/README.md

 This is a starter repository for a simple docker compose that creates a LAMP Stack for local development.

 > **THIS IS CURRENTLY UNDER DEVELOPMENT AND WILL NOT WORK**
+>
+> you are free to contribute/clone and modify this to suit your needs

 It is based on this repository: https://github.com/sprintcube/docker-compose-lamp.git and adjusted to suit my workflow and organization for local projects.